 As one of the theaters in the Broadway theater district, the Little Theater has participated for three-quarters of a century in the history of both Broadway and the American theater.
 As one of the pre-World War I theater buildings, it is among the oldest group of theaters surviving in New York.
-As a manifestation of the theatrical and architectural theories of Winthrop Ames, it represents a special aspect of the nation's theatrical history.
-As an unusual neo-Georgian design, it has a striking presence within the theater district.
-As one of the theaters in the Shubert Alley grouping, it contributes to the visual identity of the Broadway theater district's symbolic core.
-The Little Theater survives today as one of the historic Broadway theaters that symbolize American theater for both New York and the nation.
+As a manifestation of the theatrical and architectural theories of Winthrop Ames, its interior represents a special aspect of the nation's theatrical history.
+This interior, based on intimacy of scale and European innovations in form, remains, despite early alterations, an unusual and special design.
+The Little Theater Interior survives today as one of the historic Broadway theater interiors that symbolize American theater for both New York and the nation.